rpirnia/rpirnia.github.io/essays/reflecting-on-ai-use.md

 You may consider Artificial Intelligence (AI) a product of Software Engineering.
 A causal relationship exists even where software engineers have developed AI.
 Except, now AI can also engineer solutions to common and complex software problems.
 In ICS 314, I made use of AI tools, specifically ChatGPT.

 ## II.
 My Personal Experience with AI in ICS 314
-**Experience WODs e.g. E18:** I used AI for the Experience WODs.
+**Experience WODs:** I used AI for the Experience WODs.
 For example, I used ChatGPT to help me debug my code for E18: Experience Functional Programming.
 However, for most of the Experience WODs later on, I felt it was important to work through a solution myself.
 I could always watch the demonstration after my first attempt and retry using a new, gained understanding.

 **In-class Practice WODs:** I rarely use AI for the Practice WODs.
 I felt it was important for me to work through a solution myself.
 I intended to develop good coding habits that I could use in the in-class WODS.